 Often perceived as the future of Aviation, Drones are increasing in popularity more and more each day.
 Learn the “Ins and outs” of how to fly a drone!
 Without scaring your parents!

 “On the Wings of Discipline” is our squadron motto and we emphasize the wings part.
 As a member of 577, you can earn your glider or power pilot’s license and become a certified pilot by Transport Canada.
 Participation in the program is a pre-requisite to the Glider Pilot and Power Pilot Training Course

-Survival of the Fittest! our Survivair team focuses on skills required to make it in the wilderness including shelter building, first Aid, ground-to-air signaling, and building various types of fires.
+Survival of the Fittest!
+Our Survivair team focuses on skills required to make it in the wilderness including shelter building, First Aid, ground-to-air signaling, building various types of fires and more.